 Total living area: 3,237 sf

-A. The Tierra plan takes the concept of a private deck to the next level by creating a California room off the master suite
+A. The Tierra plan takes the concept of a private deck to the next level by creating a California room off the primary suite

-B. With sliding doors that completely tuck into the wall, the master suite and California room become one connected sanctuary with great views
+B. With sliding doors that completely tuck into the wall, the primary suite and California room become one connected sanctuary with great views

-C. The size and layout of this master suite easily accommodate furnishings for a private seating area to read, catch up on your favorite shows, or relax with a nightcap
+C. The size and layout of this primary suite easily accommodate furnishings for a private seating area to read, catch up on your favorite shows, or relax with a nightcap

 D. Oversize walk-in closet offers ample space for a well-organized wardrobe, regardless of how extensive it may be